 - Other TA and Related Opportunities

 - Additional Information for Undergraduate TAs

 Undergraduate students who are interested in applying for a TA position in the Department for Computer Science and Engineering should fill out an online application.
 Any University of Minnesota - Twin Cities undergraduate is eligible to apply (students need not be Computer Science or Computer Engineering majors).
 If you are a qualified individual with a disability or a disabled veteran, you may request a reasonable accommodation if you are unable or limited in your ability to access job openings or apply for the job on this site as a result of your disability.
-You can request reasonable accommodations by contacting Kevin Allen at or (612) 625-4002.
+You can request reasonable accommodations by contacting or (612) 625-4002.